icon-project/centralized-relay/docs/config.md

 ## Flags

-- `--config`: The config file to use.
+- `--config`: The path to config file. (default is $HOME/.centralized-relay/config.yaml)

 ## Commands